 Key goals for larger businesses depend on company objectives, but they can include the following:

 - Centralizing key operational tools: If your business isn’t leveraging the power of an ERP, the subject will inevitably come up.
-Having the input of an expert finance team will go a long way in helping with ERP implementation and setting up the company for success and growth.
+Having the input of an expert finance team—and people in specific accounting functions—will go a long way in helping with ERP implementation and setting up the company for success and growth.

 - Mergers and acquisitions: As part of corporate strategy, merging with or acquiring entities could be a major focus for growth and expansion.
 In these cases, your finance leaders will be critical in all stages, from planning to integration.
 This includes conducting due diligence and financial modeling.